ymushkevych/Southridge-Stock-Exchange/Getting Started/SetupInstructions.md

 4. Create the third tab `Stock Exchange` **This sheet should be hidden**
 5. Create the fourth tab `Buy & Sell Counts` **This sheet should be hidden**
 6. Create the fifth tab `Passwords` **This sheet should be hidden**
+7. In the `Data & Statistics` tab, in the A column, starting from row 3 and going down, insert the letter of the value column for each day.
+For the first 30 days, the value columns are

+$$
+K,
+L,
+Q,
+V,
+AA,
+AF,
+AK,
+AP,
+AU,
+AZ,
+BE,
+BJ,
+BO,
+BT,
+BY,
+CD,
+CI,
+CN,
+CS,
+CX,
+DC,
+DH,
+DM,
+DR,
+DW,
+EB,
+EG,
+EL,
+EQ,
+EV,
+FA,
+FF
+$$

+**Do not add the commas, they are there to make viewing the list easier, but will break the code if actually used**

+**I like to hide or make this column narrow**

 # Setting up Index A